 Good sanitation starts with every individual who works in a bakery.
 Careful attention to personal hygiene makes all the difference in keeping food free of any pathogens that staff members could carry on their bodies, hair or clothes.
 Every bakery should establish and enforce strict standards of cleanliness for all employees, especially those who come into direct contact with ingredients or finished items.

-Common rules for bakery workers include directives to always come into the business wearing clean clothing and keep a hair net on throughout the day.
-They should wash their hands before preparation, after handling raw ingredients and any time they visit the bathroom.
-It’s often a good idea to wear gloves, and any cuts must be cleaned and covered.
+Common rules for bakery workers include directives to always come into the business wearing clean clothing and keep a hairnet on throughout the day.
+It is a requirement that all employees wash their hands before touching ready-to-eat items such as pastries or bread, before food preparation, after handling raw ingredients and any time they visit the bathroom.

 Dirty kitchen utensils or surfaces that come into contact with food can become major hazards.
 Cooking and baking professionals always have to be on the lookout for cross-contamination, which can be dangerous to customers.
 Carelessly using the same tools or cutting boards for different tasks without cleaning them might lead to foodborne illness or an unexpected allergic reaction.

 In addition, any items that are left dirty might attract insects or rodents.
 The last thing you want is pests making themselves at home in your bakery.
 Thorough, regular cleaning is an essential line of defense against serious health risks.